 Experiencing our natural world has helped me to slow down, take in the beauty that unfolded before my eyes, and reflect on simplicity, diversity, sustainability, and conservation.
-Whether it be in our local, state, or National Parks, the Adirondacks, the North Country National Scenic trail, our Rails to Trails, the ocean, in a rainforest, or in other countries like Canada, the Bahamas, or, as far away as, New Zealand.
-By using my senses to embrace the environment, my excitement of gratitude, respect, and awe continue to grow as I recognize how fortunate I am to experience this love of being outdoors.
+Whether it be in our local, state, or National Parks, the Adirondacks, the North Country National Scenic Trail, our Rails to Trails, the ocean, a rainforest, or in other countries like Canada, the Bahamas, or, as far away as, New Zealand.
+By using my senses to embrace the environment, my excitement of gratitude, respect, and awe continues to grow as I recognize how fortunate I am to experience this love of being outdoors.
 I love watching the many species of birds fly, how they nest, and how they take care of their young.

 What are your thoughts about human impact on nature and the environment?